Armament of the Iowa-class battleship: Turrets

 Each gun rested within an armored turret, but only the top of the turret protruded above the main deck.
 The turret extended either four decks (Turrets 1 and 3) or five decks (Turret 2) down.
 The lower spaces contained the equipment required to rotate the turret and to elevate the guns attached to each turret.
 At the bottom of the turret were rooms which were used for handling the projectiles and storing the powder bags used to fire them.
 All of the compartments within the turrets were separated by flameproof bulkheads to prevent any flame or lethal gas from spreading throughout the turret.
 Each turret required a crew of 77–94 men to operate.

 Although frequently referred to as "triple gun" turrets, they were, in fact, classified as "three gun" turrets, due to the ability to elevate and fire each gun in the turret independently.
 This is as opposed to true "triple gun" turrets, in which all three guns must be operated as one.
-The ship could fire any combination of its guns, including a broadside of all nine.
+The ships could fire any combination of their guns, including a broadside of all nine.

 The guns could be elevated from −5° to +45°, moving at up to 12° per second.
 The turrets could be rotated about 300° at a rate of about four degrees per second and could even be fired back beyond the beam, which is sometimes called "over the shoulder."
 The guns were never fired horizontally forward (in the 1980s refit, a satellite up-link antenna was mounted at the bow).
 To distinguish between the rounds fired from different battleships the Iowa class used dye bags which allowed artillery observers to determine which rounds had been fired by which ship.
 Iowa, New Jersey, Missouri, and Wisconsin were assigned the colors orange, blue, red and green, respectively.

 When brought into service during World War II the guns had a barrel life of roughly 290 rounds, limited in large part by the nitrated cellulose (NC) propellant.
 After World War II the Navy switched to smokeless powder diphenylamine (SPD), a cooler-burning propellant, which increased the barrel life from 290 to about 350 rounds.
 This was increased further by the introduction of a titanium dioxide and wax compound known as "Swedish Additive" on New Jersey for her tour in Vietnam, and later used on all four Iowas when they were reactivated in the 1980s.
 These measures were further augmented by the addition of polyurethane jackets, which were placed over the powder bags to reduce gaseous erosion during the firing of the guns.
 These measures greatly prolonged barrel life, and ultimately resulted in a shift from measuring barrel life in equivalent service rounds (ESR) to measuring barrel life in fatigue equivalent rounds (FER).

 After the guns were fired, each barrel had to be cleaned; the gunners mates assigned the job of cleaning them required a full day or more to ensure that the barrels were correctly and adequately cleaned.